 A: Amazon Elastic Inference (Amazon EI) is an accelerated compute service that allows you to attach just the right amount of GPU-powered inference acceleration to any Amazon EC2 or Amazon SageMaker instance type or Amazon ECS task.
 This means you can now choose the instance type that is best suited to the overall compute, memory, and storage needs of your application, and then separately configure the amount of inference acceleration that you need.

 Q: What are Amazon Elastic inference accelerators?

-A: Amazon Elastic inference accelerators are GPU-powered hardware devices that are designed to work with any SageMaker instance type or EC2 instance type or ECS task to accelerate deep learning inference workloads at a low cost.
+A: Amazon Elastic inference accelerators are GPU-powered hardware devices that are designed to work with any EC2 instance, Sagemaker instance, or ECS task to accelerate deep learning inference workloads at a low cost.
 When you launch an EC2 instance or an ECS task with Amazon Elastic Inference, an accelerator is provisioned and attached to the instance over the network.
-Deep learning tools and frameworks like TensorFlow Serving and Apache MXNet, that are enabled for Amazon Elastic Inference, can automatically detect and offload model computation to the attached accelerator.
+Deep learning tools and frameworks like TensorFlow Serving, Apache MXNet and PyTorch that are enabled for Amazon Elastic Inference, can automatically detect and offload model computation to the attached accelerator.

 Q: How do I provision Amazon Elastic Inference accelerators?

 A: You can configure Amazon SageMaker endpoints or Amazon EC2 instances or Amazon ECS tasks with Amazon Elastic Inference accelerators using the AWS management console, AWS command line interface (CLI), or the AWS SDK.
 There are two requirements for launching EC2 instances with accelerators.
 First, you will need to provision an AWS PrivateLink VPC Endpoint for the subnets where you plan to launch accelerators.
 Second, as you launch an instance, you need to provide an instance role with a policy that allows users accessing the instance to connect to accelerators.
 When you configure an instance to launch with Amazon EI, an accelerator is provisioned in the same Availability Zone behind the VPC endpoint.

 Q: What model formats does Amazon Elastic Inference support?

 A: Amazon Elastic Inference supports models trained using TensorFlow, Apache MXNet, PyTorch, and ONNX models.